Table of Contents

 Tinnitus: symptom without a disease?

 Tinnitus is not a disease but a symptom.
 Tinnitus refers to sounds and tones that are perceived by the patient but not generated by an external source.
-Such sounds can be constant or transient, unilateral or bilateral.
+Such sounds can be constant or transient and unilateral or bilateral.
 Tinnitus can affect a patient’s quality of life to varying degrees, from hardly noticeable to suicidal thoughts.

 Two types of tinnitus exist.
 Objective tinnitus can be measured by an examiner, for example with a microphone or stethoscope.
 The cause of objective tinnitus may be blood flow from adjacent blood vessels (vascular tinnitus, always pulse synchronous) or contractions of the muscles of the middle ear or the palate (muscular tinnitus, with rhythmic clicking sounds).